RupertoM/financial_analysis_project/README.md

 - **UI Experience:**
   - Transition from vanilla JavaScript to React for a more concise codebase and improved user interface with added functionality.

+- **AI/ML Integration:**
+  - Add an AI component to help with data analysis and speed up the process for company employees.
+Possible use cases would be finding out an individual's native language based on city and country information, translation, and possible connections between people, stores, etc.

 ## Contributors